hackstub/dr-wave/README.txt

 Up/Down/Enter : Menu selection

-F : Turn into a wave to escape obstacles
+F : Turn into a wave to avoid obstacles

+F+Up : Jump over obstacles

 [ ] > How to launch the game